Insomniac (Green Day album): Musical style

 David Browne of Entertainment Weekly described Insomniac as "14 slices of hearty anarchy, played with a follow-the-bouncing-spitball compactness and vigor."
 Ian Winwood of Kerrang! wrote of the album's "master class in buzzsaw efficiency, the songs are so economical, not to mention harsh, that the removal of even a single chord would cause each composition to collapse in on itself," calling it "the album on which its creators lost their baby teeth."
 Music journalist Andrew Earles said producer Rob Cavallo "helped the band make huge guitar walls out of riffs and grow away from the shiny-happy locker-room dip-shittery of Dookie."

 The album features bleaker, more pessimistic lyrics than those of Dookie.
 However, Rolling Stone noted that the lyrics exemplify "cold-eyed realism, not trendy nihilism or bleak despair."
 Armstrong's vocal delivery on the album has been described as an "adenoidal vocal whine."

+While most consider Insonmiac to be a punk rock album, Loudwire also stated that the album represented scene music.